 There are vaccines for lepto but they do not prevent all strains and can cause significant adverse reactions.
 Talk to your vet about weighing the risk of infection with the risks associated with the lepto vaccine.

-6. Seasonal Allergies
+6. How to Prevent Seasonal Allergies in Dogs

 Your dog may be allergic to one or more seasonal items, which include fleas, grass and various plants, and mold.
 If you suspect your dog may have seasonal allergies, is scratching and perhaps losing fur, a visit to your vet is recommended.
 Here is a great website where you can learn more about the various kinds of allergies affecting dogs and treatments for canine allergies in any season.